-- → Where to find the workforce? - → ACSAC has opened AE after round 1 of reviews to help decide borderline papers - → CCS is strongly encouraging authors to provide artifacts but without an AE https://secartifacts.github.io/ is live!
+- → Where to find the workforce? - → ACSAC has opened AE after round 1 of reviews to help decide borderline papers - → CCS is strongly encouraging authors to provide artifacts at submission time

 Thanks to Anjo Vahldiek-Oberwagner, Cristiano Giuffrida, Thorsten Holz!

 Thank you!